 Closed Monday and Tuesday

-November 1 through March 31 the mansion is closed to the public except for A Victorian Christmas the first two weekends of December.
+November 1 through March 31 the mansion is closed to the public.
 Group tours are available in the off season by appointment only.
 Please call the park for more information and to make reservations.

 Have you ever dreamed of a storybook outdoor wedding?